 - Code: Click this heading to sort the list by code.
 Click again to reverse the order (from ascending to descending or vice versa). - Description: Click this heading to sort the list by description.
-Click again to reverse the order. - Details section: Shows information from the selected record. - Meters section: Shows meters that belong to the selected class.
-For more, see Meters on page 206. - Maintenance Timings section: Shows maintenance timing records associated with the selected class.
+Click again to reverse the order.

+Meters section: Shows meters that belong to the selected class.
+For more, see Meters on page 207.

+Maintenance Timings section: Shows maintenance timing records associated with the selected class.
 For more, see Maintenance Timing on page 168.